Rise Against: Politics and ethics

-In addition to their support of animal rights, the band has voiced their support for Democratic and libertarian causes.
+The band has also supported several Democratic Party candidates in the United States.
 During the 2004 United States presidential election, the band was part of Punkvoter, a political activist group, and appeared on the Rock Against Bush, Vol. 1 compilation.
 The Rock Against Bush project raised over $1 million for then presidential candidate John Kerry.
 During the 2008 presidential election, the band members endorsed Barack Obama.
 In a news bulletin in early 2009, the band stated: "Few things are more exciting than watching Bush finally release America as his eight year hostage."